-A total of 10,150 fuzes were delivered to our customers during the first quarter of 2020.
+A total of 12,110 fuzes were delivered to our customers during the second quarter of 2020.
+A total of 22,260 fuzes have been delivered in the first half of 2020.
 We expect to deliver 45,000 to 50,000 fuzes in 2020.

-Total JPF backlog at April 3, 2020 was \$313.5 million.
-Of this amount, \$1.0 million in JPF backlog requires future export approvals, licenses or authorizations from the USG before we are permitted to sell these products outside of the United States.
-The receipt of these export approvals, licenses, or authorizations are subject to political and geopolitical conditions which could impact the timing and/or our ability to sell these products outside of the United States.
+Total JPF backlog at July 3, 2020 was \$266.8 million, all of which has received required export approvals, licenses or authorizations from the USG allowing for the sale of these products outside of the United States.
+The receipt of future export approvals, licenses, or authorizations are subject to political and geopolitical conditions which could impact the timing and/or our ability to sell these products outside of the United States.
 Total JPF backlog at December 31, 2019 was \$356.8 million.